rhel-labs/learn-katacoda/sql-server-cstore/step3.md

-# Loading data and creating Columnstore Indexes in SQL Server
+# Columnstore Indexes in SQL Server

+In-Memory Columnstore gives great performance to queries that scan large sets of rows (millions of rows typically), and also provides huge savings in storage space.
+Typical compression rates can be 90%.
+They are best used for analytics queries, and are default for many data warehouse schemas.
+When paired with Nonclustered indexes, they can support OLTP queries efficiently as well.

 Check the currently active tuned profile
 `tuned-adm active`{{execute}}